kstrauser/frozenbbs/README.md

 Frozen intends to be a radio BBS optimized for slow connections.
 This is the very beginning of the project.

-The current status is that Frozen has a working message board, admin tools to manage data, a terminal client to interact with the BBS, and a server that supports serial connections to Meshtastic radios.
+The current status is that Frozen has a working message board, admin tools to manage data, a terminal client to interact with the BBS, and a server that supports serial and TCP connections to Meshtastic radios.

-If is not pretty, _but it works_.

 It has a [Justfile](https://just.systems) to execute some common tasks like running DB migrations, backing up and restoring, and creating sample objects to poke at.
 Even if you don't use `just` -- and you should! you should! -- it's easy to read to see how those routine operations look.